Habits. Sorry for the dirty word.

 Guess what?!
 “Habits” is not such a bad word anymore!

-I put dishes on my habit tracker this month because I knew I needed just to do them instead of playing the game of “who is going to get sick of the dishes first and give in and do them angrily while the other person feels guilty” with my husband.
+This month, I tracked doing the dishes on the habit tracker because I knew I needed just to do them instead of playing the game of “who is going to get sick of the dishes first and give in and do them angrily while the other person feels guilty” with my husband.
 I hate to admit that I play that game sometimes.
 The problem is, no one wins because if they give in and do the dishes, they are angry and you feel guilty.

 If you give in, you are angry.
 All of these things come from playing a game with dishes.

-I am having fun completing it.
-It’s like a snowball rolling down a large hill.
+It’s fun to complete it, it’s like a snowball rolling down a large hill.
 The momentum builds on itself.
 But the key is that I am having fun.
 Not all habits are fun (like doing the dishes) but I feel good about what I have accomplished once finished.
 Marking it off is just another perk.

 The funny thing about habits is that they don’t come all at once.
 It’s gradual.
 You are creating a habit of the habit.
-I think we get in the mindset of ‘I have this habit tracker, now I will perfect my life’.
-Which is completely untrue and not motivating at all.
-Filling out a habit tracker takes time, motivation, and funny thing, you have to create a habit of filling out your habit tracker.
+I think we get into the mindset of ‘I have this habit tracker, now I will perfect my life’.
+Which is completely untrue and not motivating at all because filling out a habit tracker takes time, motivation, and funny thing, you have to create a habit of filling out your habit tracker.

 If you are more seasoned at habit tracking, check out 4 Ideas to Supercharge your Habit Tracking.

-Please, if you take nothing from this, keep in mind: Habit Tracking is for self-improvement, not self-detriment.
+Please keep this in mind if you take nothing else away from this post: Habit Tracking is for self-improvement, not self-detriment.
 If it is de-motivational rather than motivational, stop for a month and do some self-care instead.
-I’ve seen some really cute self-care bingo cards to add to your planner.
+I’ve seen some really cute self-care bingo cards on Pinterest.
+Check out my self-care board.

 Have a good week and let me know in the comments below what habit you despise the most.